 When Is Dogs in Politics Day?

-Dogs in Politics Day (also known as Checkers Day) is held each September 23rd in a nod to the anniversary of Richard Nixon’s 1952 speech regarding rumors of misused funds.
-Referring to Checkers, the Rover his family received, the then vice presidential candidate told the public that the Cocker Spaniel was one gift that his family would most definitely keep.
+Dogs in Politics Day is held each September 23.
+The pet holiday is also known as Checkers Day in a nod to the anniversary of Richard Nixon’s 1952 speech regarding rumors of misused funds.
+Referring to Checkers, the dog his family received, the then-vice presidential candidate told the public that the Cocker Spaniel was one gift that his family would most definitely keep.

 Test your knowledge about All The Presidents’ Dogs by taking our Pop (or should that be Pup?)
 Quiz!